jnarayan81/quadraG/README.md

     ---quadraG v0.1---

 # quadraG
-quadraG: an open and parallel tools for automated G-quadruplexes analysis
+quadraG: A fast multithreading based tool to detect G-quadruplexes in genome or transcriptome sequences

-Copyright 2017 Jitendra Narayan <jnarayan81@gmail.com> ; Rahul Agarwal <vibes1002003@gmail.com>
+Copyright 2017 Jitendra Narayan <jitendra.narayan@unamur.be> ; Rahul Agarwal <vibes1002003@gmail.com>

 ## LICENSE

-This file is part of quadrqG.

 quadraG is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-quadraG is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+quadraG is distributed with the hope that it will be useful for reseachers worldwide, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with quadraG, in a file called COPYING.
 If not, see <http://www.gnu.org/licenses/>.

 ## INSTALLATION

-See INSTALLATION.
-This is a standard setuptools setup, if you already know the procedure.
+See INSTALLATION steps below:

- 1) Edit setup.sh and change $SWEETPATH to the full directory where you've placed the package.
+ 1) Edit setup.sh and change $PATH to the full directory where you've placed the package.

  2) To automatically place the package into your environment, add
-    > source <path to>/setup.sh
-    to your .bash_profile
+    > source <path to>/setup.sh to your .bash_profile

 Be sure to source your .bash_profile (or just setup.sh) before using quadraG